 If your contracts contain vague information, or are missing important concepts, you could be headed into a costly contract dispute.
 Contract disputes can become time-consuming and a drain on your business's finances.
 Barnard Law Office PLLC can help you get ahead of potential conflicts by ensuring your contracts comply with state and federal laws.
-Call the firm in Wilmore at 859-858-0323 or complete this online form.
+Call the firm in Wilmore at 859-858-0323.

 This is an advertisement.

 If customers can’t find it, it doesn’t exist.
 Clearly list and describe the services you offer.
 Also, be sure to showcase a premium service.